 Ideal duration: 3-5 days

-Best time: June-August
+Best Time: June-August Read More

 While St. Petersburg today is Russia's second most important and populated city, it was once the centre of political power in the country.
 The Tsarist capital of Russia, St. Petersburg is still home to the glorious heritage of the dynasty, reflected in it's museums, gardens and many stunning palaces.